oracle-livelabs/goldengate/atp-objectstorage/adb/adb.md

 ## Introduction

-This lab walks you through the steps to create the required resources you'll use for Oracle Cloud Infrastructure (OCI) GoldenGate.
-We'll show you how to create a VCN and subnet, provision autonomous database instances, and load data into the databases.
+In this lab, you learn to create the required resources you'll use for Oracle Cloud Infrastructure (OCI) GoldenGate.
+You'll learn to create a VCN and subnet, provision an autonomous database instance, and load data into the database.

 Estimated time: 20 mins